Munir Shakir

-Mufti Munir Shakir (Pashto/منیر شاکر; 4 April 1969 - 15 March 2025) was an Islamic cleric and preacher.
-The founder of Lashkar-e-Islam, he later became a strong critic of state oppression by Pakistan and injustices against Pashtuns.
+Munir Shakir (Pashto/منیر شاکر; 4 April 1969 - 15 March 2025) was a Pashtun Islamic scholar and former militant leader, who was the founder of Lashkar-e-Islam and a strong critic of state oppression and injustices against Pashtuns.

 He actively participated in Pashtun Tahafuz Movement gatherings, including the Pashtun National Jirga in Khyber.

-In December 2024, Shakir, along with Malik Naseer Kokikhel Afridi and Mufti Kifayatullah Swati, led a delegation of the Pashtun Jirga to Kurram District to mediate a Shia–Sunni conflict between two groups of Pashtun tribes.
+In December 2024, Shakir, along with Mufti Kifayatullah Swati, led a delegation of the Pashtun Jirga to Kurram District to mediate a Shia–Sunni conflict between two groups of Pashtun tribes.

-Shakir was killed by a bomb planted outside a Peshawar mosque on 15 March 2025.
+Shakir was assassinated by a bomb planted outside a Peshawar mosque on 15 March 2025.

 Radio ministry

 Shakir was born in 1969.
 His early education was at a school in Mokhi Zai.
 During his religious studies at Karbogha Sharif near Thall, he was mentored by his cousin, Maulana Syed Mukhtaruddin Shah, a respected cleric.
 Originally from the Kurram Valley, Shakir became known after he moved to Bara Tehsil, Khyber Agency, where he established an FM pirate radio station.
 Using this vehicle, he began to promote his religious beliefs, based in Deobandi theology.
 Among his more controversial pronouncements was his alleged statement that opium is halal, provided it is produced and used for medical purposes.

 Shakir worked in Kurram Agency until 2004.